How to Make Your Healthcare Wishes Known

 In addition, it is beneficial to have completed both documents in case you suffer an injury or acute medical episode while traveling and are unable to make decisions for yourself.

-It is important that you name a person as your proxy who knows your goals and values and whom you trust to carry out your wishes.
+When creating Advance Directives it is important to choose as your proxy someone who you trust to carry out your goals and values.
 Be sure to talk with your agent about your wishes in detail and confirm that he or she agrees to act on your behalf.
 You can always change or revoke your proxy.
 If you do make a change, make sure your proxy is aware of the change you make.

 National Healthcare Decisions Day